Supplier Terms and Conditions

 4.4.1 delivers less than 95 per cent of the quantity of Goods ordered, the Company may reject the Goods; or

-4.6 Title and risk in the Goods shall pass to the Company on completion of delivery.
+4.6 Title to and risk in the Goods shall pass to the Company on completion of delivery.

 5 Supply of Services

-5.1 The Supplier shall from the date set out in the Order and for the duration of this Contract provide the Services to the Company in accordance with the terms of the Contract.
+5.1 The Supplier shall from the date set out in the Order and for the duration of the Contract provide the Services to the Company in accordance with the terms of the Contract.

-5.2 The Supplier shall meet any performance dates for the Services specified in the Order or notified to the Supplier by the Company.
+5.2 The Supplier shall meet any performance dates for the Services specified in the Order or such other dates as the parties may agree.

 5.3 In providing the Services, the Supplier shall: